 Well, that’s better than nothing … sort of.
 Nope, just don’t do that!

 Explicitly ask for permission from the photo’s copyright owner.
 Always do that unless you are using certain image sites, which I’ll mention below.

-Beat Marketing Overwhelm in Less Than 60 Minutes a Month
+Stay on Top of Hot Tools in Less Than 60 Minutes a Month

 Want to avoid common marketing mistakes and headaches?
 Learn the top tools - without doing all the research?

 You CAN with the FREE monthly Marketing Tool Talk webinar.